Mental health services at NHS 24

 If English isn’t your first or preferred language, you can use the free interpretation service Language Line.
 To use Language Line, phone 111 and tell the call handler you need a translator and which language you prefer.

 If you use BSL, you can use the free BSL interpreting video relay service Contact Scotland BSL.

 If you use a textphone you can contact NHS 24 on 18001 111 or by using the Relay UK app.

 Distress Brief Intervention (DBI)

-DBIs offer short-term support, lasting up to 14 days.
-DBI is not something that people can refer themselves to.
+DBI offers short-term support, lasting up to 14 days.
+It is not something that people can refer themselves to.

 The 111 team can refer people over 16 to the DBI service.

-When you phone Breathing Space, your call will be answered by one of the specialist advisors.
+When you phone Breathing Space, your call will be answered by one of the specialist advisers.
 They come from a range of mental health, counselling, and social work backgrounds.

 You can phone Breathing Space on 0800 83 85 87.
 Calls are free from landlines and mobiles.
 There’s also a webchat service available at breathingspace.scot.